OpsChasingDev/PowerShell_Bootcamp/Curriculum.md

 ## WHAT IS POWERSHELL
 - Brief history on where PowerShell comes from, what it's used for, and where it is now
-  - PowerShell is NOT cmd
+  - PowerShell is NOT cmd (ping vs Test-NetConnection)
   - Jeffrey Snover stressed the importance of a shell-based management tool
   - .NET and C#
 - Windows PowerShell vs PowerShell (core)

+## GETTING STARTED WITH USING POWERSHELL
 - Installing PowerShell
 - Installing Windows Terminal
+- Setting up the aesthetics of your shell (this is actually important)
 - What is PowerShell capable of doing for us and why do we care?
   - makes bulk administration and automation easy for operations engineers and systems administrators
   - built-in providers